-This book makes our best books on investing list because it uses historical data rather than anecdotal evidence to evaluate stock investing strategies.
-O’Shaughnessy makes a strong case for outperforming the appropriate market benchmark using mechanical investing.
-Even better, he supplies the strategies along with the statistical evidence.
+O’Shaughnessy makes a strong case for outperforming the appropriate market benchmark using quantitative investing.
+Even better, he supplies the strategies that do outperform along with the statistical evidence.

 This book is not for the faint of heart – there are almost 400 pages of content with lots of statistical tables and performance charts.
 However, the return on your time investment will be high.